viralemergence/tatat/rousettus_tutorial/README.md

     -sqlite_db /src/sqlite_db/tatat.db \
     -uid $SRA_NUMBER -r1_adapter $R1_ADAPTER -r2_adapter $R2_ADAPTER -cpus $SLURM_CPUS_PER_TASK
 ```
 It is worth noting that the code is written to automatically detect if the reads are paired.
 Some of these samples do not have paired reads.
-When this occurs, the R2 adapter sequence is not used and the FASTP command is altered under the hood.
+When this occurs, the R2 adapter sequence is not used and the fastp command is altered under the hood.

 Finally, the trimmed reads are passed to rnaSPAdes to generate contigs:
 ```